 Students in the program use telescopes at campus observatories.
 You may also use and analyze data from the Wisconsin-Indiana-Yale-NOAO Observatories, other ground-based observatories, and space-borne observatories such as the Hubble Space Telescope.
 The program also offers extensive computing facilities in Swain Hall.

-The Department of Astronomy is part of the Indiana University College of Arts and Sciences.
+The Department of Astronomy is part of the College of Arts and Sciences.
 In the major, you work with world-class faculty who are recognized both for their contributions to the field and as excellent teachers.

 The Department of Astronomy offers a Bachelor of Science degree in Astronomy and Astrophysics.
 The B.S. in Astronomy and Astrophysics encompasses study of the entire universe—its past, present, and future.